RalphHightower/blog/_posts/2024/10/2024-10-15-FEMA_Fact_Fiction.md

 **CLAIM:** The government used weather technology to create Hurricanes Helene and Milton, deliberately targeting Republican voters.[^11]

-[^11]: @RalphHightower: That false claim more than likely originated from U.S. Representative *Conspiracy Wacko*, Marjorie Taylor Greene (T-GA). <br />[Bless Her Heart – Part 1: Marjorie Taylor Greene Says "They" Can Control the Weather](https://ralphhightower.github.io/blog/marjorie%20taylor%20greene/2024/10/09/MTG1BlessHeartMarjorieTaylorGreeneHurricanes.html)
+[^11]: @RalphHightower: That false claim more than likely originated from U.S. Representative *Conspiracy Wacko*, Marjorie Taylor Greene (T-GA). <br />[Bless Her Heart – Part 1: Marjorie Taylor Greene Says "They" Can Control the Weather]({% link _posts/2024/10/2024-10-09-MTG1BlessHeartMarjorieTaylorGreeneHurricanes.md %}

 **THE FACTS:** Both hurricanes were natural phenomena.
 Humans do not have the technology to control such vast weather systems.
 Hurricanes are hitting many of the same areas they have for centuries.